 Mom told you to eat your vegetables for a good reason!
 Chock-full of vitamins and minerals, vegetables are an excellent source of disease-fighting antioxidants, which may help protect you from heart disease, certain cancers, and a host of other ailments.
 Many vegetables are also rich in soluble fiber, which means they help slow down digestion and keep you feeling fuller, longer.

 What’s more, veggies are wonderfully versatile: Not only are there hundreds of different types to choose from, but most can be prepared in a variety of ways.
 Whether you like your vegetables steamed, roasted, sautéed, or served up raw in a salad, they can complement any meal — or be part of the main dish itself!
 Another benefit: You can enjoy an unlimited amount of most veggies on all Phases.
-Dr. Agatston, creator of the South Beach Diet, recommends a minimum of four and a half cups of vegetables each day, but you can eat more if you like!
+Dr. Arthur Agatston, creator of the South Beach Diet, recommends a minimum of 4 1/2 cups of vegetables each day, but you can eat more if you like!

 Getting the Most Out of Veggies